jsoma/tabletop/README.md

 _Now you're going to feed your spreadsheet into Tabletop_

+Include Tabletop in your HTML (for easy use post this line to your header).

+    <script type="text/javascript" src="https://raw.githubusercontent.com/jsoma/tabletop/master/src/tabletop.js"></script>

-Include Tabletop in your HTML, then try the following, substituting your URL for `public_spreadsheet_url`
+Then try the following, substituting your URL for `public_spreadsheet_url`

     <script type="text/javascript">
       window.onload = function() { init() };